LifeSource Vitamins

 Perfect For

-3rd-Party Testing: Every batch is verified by independent labs for identity, potency, and purity.
+Every batch is third-party tested for identity, potency, and purity by independent labs.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.